MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-authenticate.md

 ---
 title: How to authenticate Python applications with Azure services
-description: How to acquire the necessary credential objects to authenticate a Python app with Azure services by using the Azure libraries ms.date: 06/28/2021 ms.topic: conceptual ms.custom: devx-track-python
+description: How to acquire the necessary credential objects to authenticate a Python application with Azure services by using the Azure libraries ms.date: 08/10/2021 ms.topic: conceptual ms.custom: devx-track-python
 ---

-# How to authenticate and authorize Python apps on Azure
+# How to authenticate and authorize Python applications on Azure

 Most cloud applications deployed to Azure need to access other Azure resources such as storage, databases, stored secrets, and so on.
 To access those resources, the application must be both authenticated and authorized: